pkgxdev/pkgx/README.md

 reimplements the same set of libraries and tools because using a well-maintained, mature and portable library that lives higher up the stack adds too much complexity.
-This extends the adolescence of new languages and leads to degrees of duplication that make the open source ecosystem *fragile*.
+This extends the adolescence of new languages, results in no single language even becoming truly state of the art and leads to degrees of duplication that make the open source ecosystem *fragile*.
 This is to the detriment of all software, everywhere.